mongoid/mongoid_fulltext/README.md

     Artwork.update_ngram_index
     Artwork.find(id).update_ngram_index

-You can specify whether you want to update the index incrementally.

-    # won't start by removing all Artwork records from the index
-    Artwork.update_ngram_index({:incremental => true})

-    # won't try to remove the artwork record from the index
-    Artwork.find(id).update_ngram_index({:incremental => false})

 You can remove all or individual instances from the index with the `remove_from_ngram_index`
 method:

     Artwork.remove_from_ngram_index
     Artwork.find(id).remove_from_ngram_index

-The model methods perform bulk removal operations and are therefore faster that updating or removing records individually.
+The methods on the model level perform bulk removal operations and are therefore faster that updating or removing records individually.

 Running the specs
 -----------------